top of page

 Getting Professional Support

-If your child's picky eating habits are persistent or severe, it may be helpful to seek the support of an expert.
-A nutritionist and/or a feeding therapist can help assess your child's nutritional needs and develop a customized plan to address picky eating habits.
-They can also provide guidance and support to help you navigate mealtime challenges and build healthy eating habits for your child.
+If your child’s picky eating habits are lasting or seem really severe, it might be helpful to get support from an expert.
+A nutritionist or feeding therapist can assess your child’s nutritional needs and create a personalized plan to address picky eating.
+They can also offer helpful advice and strategies to make mealtimes easier and help your child build healthier eating habits.
+An occupational therapist trained in sensory feeding can also work with your child to address feeding textures and other sensory sensitivities.

 Staying Encouraged When It Comes to Picky Eating

-While picky eating habits in kids with autism can be challenging, it's important to remember that it's possible to help your child overcome these habits and become a better eater.
-By understanding the reasons behind picky eating, creating a sensory-friendly mealtime environment, introducing new foods in a fun and consistent way, and seeking professional support when needed, you can help your child develop healthy eating habits and enjoy a wider variety of foods.
-With patience, persistence, a little creativity, and perhaps some extra guidance, you can help your child develop a healthy relationship with food to go from fussy to foodie.
+While picky eating can be a tough challenge for kids with autism, it’s important to remember that it’s possible to help your child become a more adventurous eater.
+By understanding the reasons behind picky eating, creating a sensory-friendly mealtime space, introducing new foods in a fun and consistent way, and getting expert help when needed, you can support your child in developing healthier eating habits and trying a wider range of foods.
+With patience, persistence, a bit of creativity, and some extra guidance, you can help your child build a positive relationship with food and go from being a picky eater to enjoying a variety of meals.

 Adult hand-feeding a small boy while he mixes food in a bowl